 We have chosen to focus on simple molecules consisting of only two atoms.
-These molecules only have one way in which they can vibrate, making the pattern of their oscillations simple to understand and to model.
-In our experiments, we primarily investigate vibrations of the hydroxyl (OH) molecule, consisting of one oxygen and one hydrogen atom.
-Hydroxyl molecules react quickly with other molecules in the environment, so in order to better study them, we create them in a vacuum chamber, where they can fly freely and undisturbed by other molecules.
+These molecules only have one way in which A need for extreme precision they can vibrate, making the pattern of their oscillations simple How precisely we can determine the vibrational frequency of the to understand and to model.
+In our experiments, we primarily molecules is limited by how long we can measure them.
+Normalinvestigate vibrations of the hydroxyl (OH) molecule, consistly, the molecules fly through the vacuum chamber with a velocing of one oxygen and one hydrogen atom.
+Hydroxyl molecules ity of hundreds of meters per second, passing through the laser react quickly with other molecules in the environment, so in orbeam in only a fraction of a millisecond.
+In order to be able to der to better study them, we create them in a vacuum chamber, observe them longer, we make use of a decelerator that slows where they can fly freely and undisturbed by other molecules. the molecules using electric fields.
+Such a device can slow OH The OH molecules in our vacuum chamber will not normally molecules to a small fraction of their original velocity, greatly vibrate on their own.
+In order to cause them to start vibrating, increasing the observation time.

-The OH molecules in our vacuum chamber will not normally vibrate on their own.
-In order to cause them to start vibrating, we need to excite them with invisible infrared light from a laser.
+we need to excite them with invisible infrared light from a laser.
 Laser light has a single, well-defined frequency, and the molecules will only start to vibrate if this frequency exactly matches the frequency of the vibrational oscillation.
 If the frequency is even just a bit off, the molecules will not be affected by the laser at all.
-By measuring the exact laser frequency that excites the molecules, we can effectively determine the oscillation frequency of the molecules.
+By measuring the exact laser frequency that excites the molecules, we can effectively determine the oscillation freguency of the molecules.